Search

 The 2003 season proved to be the best since joining the NCAA Division II ranks.
 Smyth led the Oilers to a 10-6-5 record and guided them to an appearance in the NCAA Division II Final Four.
 It was the first time any sport from The University of Findlay has made it to the Final Four in a NCAA Division II tournament.
 After beating Ashland, Mercyhurst and Truman State, the Oilers ran out of steam and fell 2-0 to California State-Chico in a contest that would have propelled them to the championship game.

-Smyth, along with his recent accomplishments, has been named the NAIA Great Lakes Region Coach of the Year in 1994 for the women and also guided the women’s team to four Regional championships and several GLIAC Tournament appearances during the course of his career.
+Smyth, along with his recent accomplishments, was been named the NAIA Great Lakes Region Coach of the Year in 1994 for the women and also guided the women’s team to four Regional championships and several Great Lakes Intercollegiate Athletic Conference (GLIAC) Tournament appearances during the course of his career.

 Smyth came to The University of Findlay after coaching stints at Miami (Ohio) University and at Oklahoma State University.